-I Found God today in a respectful young man.
+I Found God today in a thoughtful friend.

-I Found God today in a man’s experience of new life.
+I Found God today in a bustling joyful group of kids and adults.